mnot/I-D/http-encryption-encoding/draft.md

 identified key:

-: The "keyid" is used to identify a key that is discovered by some out-of-band means.
+: The "keyid" is used to identify a key that is established by some out-of-band means.
 A "keyid" parameter can be omitted if a key can be identified based on other information.

 ecdh: